HWinter10/Engineering-Surveying-Website/README.md

 # Engineering-Surveying-Website
-Static website build using HTML, CSS, and JavaScript demonstrating multi-page layout and front-end structure.
+Static website build for a local Engineering and Surveying firm using HTML, CSS, and JavaScript demonstrating multi-page layout and front-end structure.